Abir2307/WEB_DEV_Project_PGLIFE/README.md

 This is website for finding affordable PGS in major cities of India and other parts as well.
 I have provided all the phps, html ,css ,js and img files.
 There is a video showcasing how the website works.
 PG-Life.mp4 is the video name.
-To locally run the files,install xampp control panel and save them in a folder in htdocs of xampp. start Apache and mysql before starting the website.
+To locally run the files,install xampp control panel and save them in a folder in htdocs of xampp.
-The databases are not provided here.
-I will update that or you may try to do to that, it will be great.
+Start Apache and mysql before starting the website through localhost.
 So please checkout the video for better understanding.